TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationassist-upgrade-rca.md

 Upgrading to the latest version of the service will provide the most up to date functionality, as well as enhancements in performance, stability, and the latest fixes.

 <!--/issueDescription-->

 You will need to migrate the data in your existing account to a new account created using verstion 3.6 of the MongoDB API engine.
+You can use tools like Azure Data Factory or Studio 3T to assist you in migrating your data.

 1. Benefits of upgrading to version 3.6